-Through extensive planning workshops with district personnel and community members, Bay-IBI Group Architects developed a 536 student elementary and middle school for Galveston I.S.D., Crenshaw K-8 School.
+Through extensive planning workshops with district personnel and community members, IBI Group developed a 536 student elementary and middle school for Galveston I.S.D., Crenshaw K-8 School.
 The unique Pre-K-8th grade school serves an isolated segment of the district, as it is located between the Gulf of Mexico and the Houston Ship Channel.

 Due to the school’s close proximity to the Gulf of Mexico, many planning and design decisions were made in response to the corrosive effects of the gulf environment: salt spray, wind-blown sand, and coastal wind load requirements.